eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

     The |GuidPrefix_t-api| is used because the *server's* IP address may not be a reliable enough server identifier, since several *servers* can be hosted in the same machine, thus having the same IP, and also because multicast addresses are acceptable addresses.

+- A |SUPER_CLIENT| is a *client* that receives all the discovery information known by the *server*, in opposition to *clients*, which only receive the information they need.

 - *Servers* do not require any beforehand knowledge of their *clients*, but their |GuidPrefix_t-api| and locator list (where they are listening) must match the one provided to the *clients*.